curtisbarnard/BANKI/BANKI.md

 ## Questions to ask your interviewer
 1. How does Bob’s Burgers measure the success of their engineers?
-2. What challenges can an engineer come across working at Bob’s Burgers?
+2. What challenges can an engineer come across while working at Bob’s Burgers?
 3. Can you explain "thing you read on their engineering blog" and how it affects Bob’s Burgers Engineers?
-4. What traits in an engineer are hard to find in an engineer that Bob’s Burgers would like to have?
+4. What traits are hard to find in an engineer that Bob’s Burgers would like to have?
 5. How is critique given to engineers at Bob’s Burgers?
 6. Do you have any questions or concerns about my qualifications?